 YoHa, Kypros Kyprianou, Shu Lea Cheang, Anna Dumitriu, Furtherfield, Tate Modern, Space Media arts (Hackney), SCAN (new media arts agency), Stream Arts (Participatory Arts organisation, East Greenwich), The Hayward Gallery, 198 Gallery (Visual arts space, Brixton), Lighthouse (Arts organisation, Brighton).

-|2016-now||PhD (final year write-up) of "The housing database made visible".
+2016-2022 PhD “The housing database made visible: An artist and activist-led investigation into relational machines, aspirations, and urban regeneration”.
 Hosted by the department of Design, Goldsmiths, University of London.

-|2012-13||MA (Distinction) ‘Interactive Media Critical Theory and Practice' Cultural studies department, Goldsmiths, University of London.
+2012-13 MA (Distinction) ‘Interactive Media Critical Theory and Practice’.
+Cultural studies department, Goldsmiths, University of London.

-|1994-98||BA(hons) 2.1, Photography Film & Television, Napier University, Edinburgh.
+1994-98 BA(hons) 2.1, Photography Film & Television, Napier University, Edinburgh.

-Photography, London College of Printing, London.
+1993-94 Foundation (Distinction) Photography, London College of Printing, London.

-|Making||Material, mechanical and electronic prototyping.
+Making Material, mechanical and electronic prototyping.
 Integration of wireless and networked technologies.
-Use of metals, wood and electronics workshop equipment.|
+Use of metals, wood, electronics, and workshop equipment.

-|Workshops||Experienced in delivering arts, technical, and academic workshops in a wide variety of community and educational settings across all age groups.
+Workshops Experienced in delivering arts, technical, and academic workshops in a wide variety of community and educational settings across all age groups.

-|Photography||Digital, 35mm, 120mm, 5x4 cameras.
+Photography Digital, 35mm, 120mm, 5x4 cameras.
 Colour + B&W wet printing and digital printing processes.

-|Management||Company Director, project director, creative director, accounts management, scoping and reporting, commissioning, events and exhibition curation and management.|
+Management Company Director, project director, creative director, accounts management, scoping and reporting, commissioning, events and exhibition curation and management, academic administrative tasks.